cianfich1016/Horiseon-Marketing/README.md

 # Horiseon-Marketing

-Horiseon Marketing is a webpage describing best marketing practices.
+Horiseon Marketing is a webpage with information and links to specific sections that navigate the user to what they desire to learn regarding best marketing practices.
 The codebase has been modified to create a logical structure meeting accessibility standards to allow for optimal search of the webpage.

 ## Features and Functionality